 Grocery point of sale (POS) solutions providers have a long history of equipping their clients’ aisles with terminal POS and, more recently, self-checkout kiosks.
-However, 2020’s pandemic drove consumer demand for new ways to shop, and grocery stores responded with online ordering and curbside pickup.
+However, the pandemic drove consumer demand for new ways to shop, and grocery stores responded with online ordering and curbside pickup.
 Efficient processes are powered by mobile solutions and mobile device management (MDM).

 The Online Grocery Sales Boom